 - Excessive Traction on Head: the judge found that it was “more likely than not” that the defendant negligently pulled on the baby’s head with too much force as he desperately attempted to dislodge his stuck shoulder.
 This conclusion was supported by the defendant’s own testimony that he “may have panicked” and used too much traction as the shoulder dystocia went on for 9 minutes.

-The judge stated that there was “a plethora of evidence in the record” to show that the defendant’s negligence was the cause of the baby’s injury.
+The judge stated that there was “a plethora of evidence in the record” to show that the defendant’s negligence caused the baby’s injury.
 First, the judge found that the defendant caused the shoulder dystocia to occur by negligently failing to diagnose fetal macrosomia and opt for a C-section delivery.
-Second, the judge found that once the shoulder dystocia occurred the defendant panicked and used excessive force which overstretched the baby’s brachial plexus nerves, tearing them away from the spine.
+Second, the judge found that once the shoulder dystocia occurred, the defendant panicked and used excessive force which overstretched the baby’s brachial plexus nerves, tearing them away from the spine.

 After concluding that the defendant’s negligent care was the proximate cause of the baby’s injuries, the judge explained each element of damages that the plaintiff was entitled to receive.

 - Medical Expenses: The judge awarded all the plaintiff’s past medical expenses ($64,967.77) plus $80,000 in future medical expenses.